 RISK OF PAFOLACIANINE AGGREGATION AND INFUSION REACTIONS Use of the incorrect diluent to prepare the CYTALUX infusion solution can cause the aggregation of pafolacianine; aggregation may induce infusion reactions such as nausea, vomiting, abdominal pain or rash.
 Use only 5% Dextrose Injection to prepare the CYTALUX infusion solution.
 Do not use other diluents.
-Please see additional Important Safety Information throughout and accompanying full Prescribing Information.
 For more information or to request to speak with a sales representative visit www.cytaluxhcp.com